 Two couples were playing cards.
-Sirius' face was alight with triumph as he threw down his winning hand and raked in the pot—a mound of peanuts.
-Cami laughed delightedly while Remus chuckled.
-'Tonks' was the only one who didn't congratulate Sirius on his win.
+Sirius's face was alight with triumph as he threw down his winning hand and raked in the pot—a mound of peanuts.
+Cami laughed while Remus chuckled.
+Tonks was the only one who didn't congratulate Sirius on his win.
 Her bottom lip turned down sulkily.

 Sirius noticed her expression and roared with laughter.
 "You're a typical Black, aren't you?
 Jolly winner and a sore loser."
 He stood, pulling his lover to her feet before bending her back over his arm.
 "What say you, my fair lady?
 Will music soothe the savage beast?"

-"As long as it's romantic, and not The Clash."
-Cami smiled.
+"As long as it's romantic, and not The Clash," Cami said.

-Sirius growled, "I should make you walk the plank for that, saucy wench, but instead I'll kiss the impertinence out of you!"
+Sirius growled playfully.
+"I should make you walk the plank for that, saucy wench, but instead I'll kiss the impertinence out of you!"

 Watching the scene, Tonks almost smiled to hear her other self begin to grumble.
 "Oh, sure, NOW he'll play pirate!"
 The Tonks of memory curled her lip.
 "Why not before?
 Did Captain Black Dog fear Commodore Molly would hang him for pillaging in front of her innocent children?"

-Remus, the gentleman, assisted his partner to her feet and kissed her hand.
+Remus, the gentleman, assisted Tonks to her feet and kissed her hand.
 "Perhaps he worried a pirate queen would seduce his first mate into leaving his service for hers."

 The "pirate queen" slid her arms around her love's neck.
 "I seduce you every night.
 It never bothered him before."